TransitSurveyor/README/README.md

 ## TODO

 The system was built using [TriMet's GIS data](http://developer.trimet.org/gis/).
 I would like to try and build the project with data from a different transit agency.
-This would help document how a different transit agency could use this.
+This would help show how a different transit agency could use this.